Roblox, game developers, and JDRF team up to fight Type 1 diabetes

 “We are inspired by how JDRF is re-imagining its One Walk inside the Roblox metaverse, bringing people from around the world together to support such a worthy cause,” said Tami Bhaumik, vice president of marketing and digital civility for Roblox, in an email to GamesBeat.
 “We’ve been humbled by how the Roblox platform can support those in need, and will continue to look for ways to provide an opportunity for the community to come together to give back.”

 JDRF is working with a developer named MelonDev and work started on the project about six weeks ago.
 There’s a JDRF One Walk experience where you can walk inside the virtual world.
 The developers created a bunch of minigames, such as a maze, a race, trivia about diabetes, a parkour course, tug of war, and a scavenger hunt.
-Each minigame requires two players and can accept up to five players.
+Each minigame can be played with anywhere from one to five players.

 The prizes include JDRF shirts, hats, capes, glasses, and a Rufus bear.
 Rufus is JDRF’s mascot and is given out to kids when they’re newly diagnosed with Type 1 diabetes.
 JDRF has challenged its community to walk 1.6 million miles and raise $50 million to find a cure.
 Other games such as World Golf Tour have also helped.

 Aaron Kowalski, CEO of JDRF (which spends nearly $200 million a year on diabetes research), will be on hand inside the Roblox world to greet people.
-Both Connors and Larson said that advances in continuous glucose monitors such as the Dexcom G6.
+Both Connors and Larson said that advances in continuous glucose monitors such as the Dexcom G6 have made life easier.
 I tried that glucose monitor, which is a critical piece of equipment as it measures blood sugar levels in patients, so that I could appreciate the impact that my diet has on my blood sugar, and it was deeply informative for me.

 While I appreciated what I learned from the monitor, diabetes patients rely on it for life-or-death decisions in the day-to-day management of their health.
 In such patients, the body loses its ability to produce insulin, a hormone produced by your pancreas that removes sugar from your blood.
 Untreated, it can result in organ damage, coma, or even death.